 The Chief Seattle Council has condensed the schedule, but not the syllabus, for the Introduction to Outdoor Leader Skills (IOLS) training.
 This change, which has been approved by the council, aligns the course with current needs and complies with national directives to innovate and accomplish our training objectives.

-All Scoutmasters, Assistant Scoutmasters, Leaders of 11 Year Old Scouts,Varsity Coaches, and Assistant Varsity Coaches must complete IOLS to become fully trained before charter renewals at the end of 2012.
+All Scoutmasters, Assistant Scoutmasters, Leaders of 11 Year Old Scouts,Varsity Coaches, and Assistant Varsity Coaches must complete Introduction to Outdoor Leader Skills (IOLS) and Scoutmaster / Assistant Scoutmaster Specific Training in order to be eligable for renewal on the upcomint years charter renewal.

 Districts may adjust the schedule some, if needed.
 Anyone completing this condensed course in any district will receive credit, regardless of their home district.
 Click here to see what you need to bring to this course.